zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

    - nginx-repo.crt

-4. Copy the above two files to the CentOS server’s `/etc/ssl/nginx/` directory.
+4. Copy the downloaded files to the CentOS server’s `/etc/ssl/nginx/` directory.
 Use an SCP client or another secure file transfer tool to perform this task.

 5. Install prerequisite packages: